janelia-flyem/dvid/README.md

 ## Simple Example

-In this example, we'll initialize a new datastore, create a grayscale data type and data, load some images, and then use a web browser to see the results.
+In this example, we'll initialize a new datastore, create grayscale data, load some images, and then use a web browser to see the results.

 ### Getting help